 - Books, clickers, DVDs, CDs: check the hours of the circulation desk

 - Laptops: check the hours of the laptop service desk or use the Laptops to Go kiosk when the library is open

 - Calculators: It depends.
 Call the circulation desk for details: (646) 312-1660.

 - 16 weeks for Baruch faculty

-- 3 weeks for CUNY undergraduates, CUNY graduate students, Empire State College patrons, Baruch Alumni, Baruch Continuing Studies faculty and students (certificate programs only), Baruch courtesy card patrons, Baruch Campus High School, CUNY staff, and all other borrower categories not listed above
+- 3 weeks for Baruch alumni, Baruch Continuing Studies faculty and students (certificate programs only), Baruch courtesy card patrons, Baruch Campus High School, and all other borrower categories not listed above

 Other items, such as DVDs, textbooks on reserve, laptops, and other high-demand items have shorter due dates.
 You can log into your library account using the library card number on the lower right corner of your Baruch ID to check due times for any materials you have checked out.

 Users must immediately report any lost/stolen ID card to the Circulation Desk, Security/Public Safety, and the Registrar's office.

 General circulation books may be returned to any CUNY library (reserve items must go back to the library where you borrowed them).
 Overdue fines can also be paid at any CUNY library.

 Any item may be recalled, (requested to be returned by the person who has borrowed it) at any time for assignment to reserve.
 This is a rush recall, and the item must be returned within one week of the date of the recall notice.